robmuh/robmuh.github.com/_posts/2014-10-16-ulterior-motives.markdown

 ### Most Gamers Suck, and Not Just the Noobs

+All too often I encounter the worst gamer personification &mdash;
-Honestly, most gamers I meet &mdash; especially online behind the cloak of anonymity &mdash; are illiterate, assholes who couldn't use a semicolon properly to save their lives.
+especially online behind their cloak of anonymity.
+These guys (and gals) are illiterate, foul-mouthed, overweight, assholes who couldn't use a semicolon properly to save their lives.
 If you are one, well, I'm not sorry I said so.
 (Now go read a book.)
 If you aren't, then I'm sorry you had to read the sorry cynical side of my personality.

+I know it's not culturally correct to call-out this negative generalization about gamers &mdash; especially today when just about everyone is one.

+I also am not claiming saint-hood here.
+I've been one of the worst of these gamers, which might be why I understand them so much.

+Don't think you are immune.

+### Best Game Developers Don't Play Games

 There's a reason many of the best game developers themselves don't play a lot of video games (as is voiced in one documentary about indy and 'big house' game development).
 They enjoy the challenge of creation more than winning.
 Games can stimulate.
-They can also destroy, which may explain the sad, sorry personalities of those who have come to think their behavior is acceptable when it just isn't.

-Don't think you are immune.
+They can also destroy.

 ### Minecraft